What is container drayage shipping?

 Surprisingly, the history of drayage service goes further in the past than many can imagine.
 In fact, the term “drayage” originates from the word “dray.”
 This is an old vehicle which means a low cart without sides, driven by horses.
 Obviously, such carriages couldn’t handle long hauls and moved goods over short distances within the villages and towns.
 The technology was used until the beginning of the twentieth century before modern trucks replaced it.

 Intermodal shipping accounts for a sufficient part of overall cargo movement.
-According to the Intermodal Association of North America, 95 percent of intermodal freight goes in a container at some point of transit.
-This means drayage, which is primarily transporting a container, is critical for companies who ship intermodal.
+According to the Intermodal Association of North America, 95 percent of intermodal freight goes in a container at some point in transit.
+This means utilizing container drayage freight carriers or drayage shipping services, which is primarily transporting a container, is critical for companies who ship intermodal.

 - Moving cargo from port to port